|There are practical and emotional supports available for cancer survivors, their family and carers throughout Australia. |

 - A review service for young adult survivors of childhood cancer; staffed by a team of child and adult specialists with expertise in the medical, psychological and social fields; aims to prevent, detect , educate and provide support and treatment for problems that may arise in this group pf survivors.

 Peter Mac Cancer Centre, St Andrews place, East Melbourne, VIC 3002

 Contact: Priscilla Gates, Haematology Late Effects Nurse Coordinatgor, 03 9656 5854.
 Natalia Goroncy, Solid Tumours and CNS Late Effects Nurse Coordinator, 03 9656 1060

 |Alfred Hospital Late Effects Clinic|

-- Held on the last Friday of each month 9.30-12.30pm.
+- Held on Friday mornings 9.30-12.30pm.
 The clinic welcomes referrals for patients who are more than two years (disease free) following autologous or allogeneic Stem Cell Transplantation.
 The clinic aims to improve the health of long term survivors of transplantation targeting a range of late effects including physical, social and psychological concerns.

 Phone 09 9076 3451

 Contact Dr Sharon Avery, Malignant Haematology and Stem Cell Transplantation Physician

 Please note: This clinic is an MBS-Billed Clinic.
 Please address referrals to a specific Haematologist.

 |Victorian Paediatric Integrated Cancer Service Long-term Follow-up Program|